Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Abstract

 \section{Abstract}

-Covid-19 has radically changed our lives, with many governments and businesses mandating work-from-home and remote teaching.
-However, work-from-home policy is not always known globally, and even when enacted, compliance can vary.
-These uncertainties suggest a need to \emph{measure} work-from-home and confirm actual policy implementation.
-Work-from-home changes which networks people use during the day.
-Some networks reflect the presence of computers with more public IP addresses that respond to pings.
-Our insight is that we can detect workday networks by their diurnal and weekly patterns of IP address response, then detect work-from-home when those patterns change.
-We develop new algorithms to extract these patterns from existing, continuous, global scans of most of the responsive IPv4 Internet (about 5.1M /24 blocks).
-Applications of these new algorithms to existing data allow us to study the period before and after the spread of Covid-19 to see the global reaction.
-We demonstrate this algorithm in networks with known ground truth, evaluate the data reconstruction and algorithm design choices with studies of real-world data, and validate our approach testing random samples against news reports.
-We use our algorithms to identify changes that are consistent with Covid-19 actions, and also identify a government-mandated Internet shutdown that was not Covid-related.
-Our results show the opportunity to use Internet observation to infer real-world behavior and policies.
+Covid-19 has radically changed our lives, with many governments and businesses mandating work-from-home (WFH) and remote education. \reviewfix{} However, whether or not work-from-home policy being taken is not always known publicly, and even when enacted, compliance can vary.
+These uncertainties suggest a need to \emph{measure} WFH and confirm actual policy implementation.
+We show new algorithms that detect WFH from changes in Internet address use during the day.
+We show that \emph{change-sensitive} networks reflect mobile computer use, detecting WFH from changes in network intensity, the diurnal and weekly patterns of IP address response. \reviewfix{} Our algorithms provide new analysis of existing, continuous, global scans of most of the responsive IPv4 Internet (about 5.1M /24 blocks).
+Reuse of existing data allows us to study the emergence of Covid-19, revealing global reactions.
+We demonstrate our algorithms in networks with known ground truth, evaluate the data reconstruction and design choices with studies of real-world data, and validate our approach by testing random samples against news reports.
+In addition to Covid-related WFH, we also find other government-mandated curfews.
+Our results show the first use of network intensity to infer-real world behavior and policies.